KUGELO2424/Kordi/README.md

 **Step 4:**
 Project use external platform Twilio for verifing user by phone number.
 To use phone verification, plese create account <a href="https://www.twilio.com/docs">here</a>.
-Then export `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_SERVICE_ID` as your enviromental variables or add them to configuration.properties file locally with proper values.
+Then export `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_SERVICE_ID` as your enviromental variables or create `application-dev.yml` file locally with proper properties.
-Example values in configuration.properties that could be used for connecting with TWILIO platform.
+Example values in .env.example that could be used for connecting with TWILIO platform.

 ```
 TWILIO_ACCOUNT_SID=test